-In normal times, unemployment that's spiked above 10% would be bad news indeed.
+In normal times, unemployment within spitting distance of 10% would be bad news indeed.
 These are far from normal times, of course, and the stock market has been defying the laws of economic gravity for a while now.
-Indeed, the S&P 500 has tacked on more than 50% since its March lows.
+Indeed, the S&P 500 has tacked on some 60% since its March lows.

 Cash for clunkers

-The rally has been especially kind to seemingly vulnerable stocks such as JPMorgan Chase
+The rally has been especially kind to seemingly racy stocks such as Apple

 If the recovery isn't as robust as the market seems to think it will be, stocks with aggressive valuation profiles such as these may take a hard hit.
-That's also true of Capital One
+That's also true of Toyota

 Dialing for dollars

 At some level, after all, even flailing companies can make attractive investment prospects.
-Sprint isn't exactly flailing: It raked in more than $35 billion in revenue during fiscal 2008, netting out a gross profit of nearly $19 billion, and the company has been free-cash-flow (FCF) positive during eight of the past nine years.
-The sole miss occurred way back in 2001, and the past 12 months have brought a sharp FCF increase compared with 2008.
+Sprint isn't exactly flailing.
+It raked in more than $35 billion in revenue during fiscal 2008, netting out a gross profit of more than $20 billion, and the company has been free-cash-flow (FCF) positive during each of the past five years.

 About that envelope